Please note that by continuing to use this site you consent to the terms of our

 The following chart shows the results of the Business Malware Protection Test:

-False positive (false alarm) test with common business software
+False Alarms on common business software

 Number of FPs on